 - Patterns have proven themselves to have great value in articulating the latent structures within complex, adaptive systems.
 Thinking in deeper structure, and even the deeper level of the underlying value proposition, helps develop the understanding with which people’s deepest inner selves can connect.

 - This connection can enable people in dialog through which they can enact those deepest inner selves and find their own ways, perhaps as templates in the short term that take people into great practice in the long term.

 Jeff made a presentation about his “hyperproductivity” Scrum patterns at Agile 2013 in Nashville, Tennessee.

 Starting in 2014 Scrum PloPers held five Scrum blitzes (mini version of a Scrum PloP conference).
 Four of us together crafted the format of the Scrum blitz in Neil Harrison's kitchen (Utah) in 2014 (see Small Teams).
 A few members of the community gathered for next blitz in Japan in 2015, followed by two blitzes in Denmark in 2017, and another in Portugal in 2017.

 In May 2015 the annual workshop moved to Quinta da Pacheca, a winery hotel in Portugal, which has been the venue for its annual event ever since.

 In September 2016 Cesário Ramos, Mark den Hollander, Lachlan Heasman and James Coplien formed an editorial team to accelerate the publication of the patterns in A Scrum Book using the “blitz” approach.
-This small sub-team shaped the patterns by doing editorial work, giving the patterns a place in the pattern languages and distilling the patterns into sketches (drawn by Esther Vervloed) — because “if you can’t draw a picture of it, it’s not a pattern” which is in the spirit of Alexander’s thoughts.
+This small sub-team shaped the patterns by doing editorial work, giving the patterns a place in the pattern languages and distilling the patterns into sketches (drawn by Esther Vervloed) — because “if you can’t draw a picture of it, it’s not a pattern” as Alexander instructs us (, p.
+267).